Kalamkari fashion never fades. Know more about this craftsmanship of Srikalahasti

 Image source: Wikipedia and online shopping sites

 Read a few more articles on saree care and fashion.
+Here is the page link.
 Click on the images in the gallery to read